Dynamic Hybrid Modeling: Incremental Identification and Model Predictive Control: Case Studies

 \subsection{Bioreactor Case Study}

 We consider a complex bioreactor system in this case study.
-The mechanistic model of the bioreactor is available in model library of gPROMS FormulatedProducts\footnote{gPROMS FormulatedProducts, version 2023.2.0, \url{www.siemens.com/global/en/products/automation/industry-software/gproms-digital-process-design-and-operations/gproms-modelling-environments/gproms-formulatedproducts.html}, accessed: 26.05.2025} and consists of 30 differential equations and over 2500 algebraic equations.
+The mechanistic model of the bioreactor is {implemented} in gPROMS FormulatedProducts\footnote{gPROMS FormulatedProducts, version 2023.2.0, \url{www.siemens.com/global/en/products/automation/industry-software/gproms-digital-process-design-and-operations/gproms-modelling-environments/gproms-formulatedproducts.html}, accessed: 26.05.2025} and consists {of 30 differential and over 2500 algebraic equations}.
 We use implementation alternative 1 for this case study (cf. Section \ref{sec:caseStudies:implementation}).

+{ As is often the case in modeling of bioreactors, the main gap in mechanistic knowledge is related to the characterization of the underlying biological phenomena.
+Here, guided by domain-specific knowledge, we assume that the major such uncertainty is associated with the cell growth and cell death mechanisms.
+We therefore treat the specific cell growth and death rates as the parameters $p_1$ and $p_2$ that need to be characterized via data-driven elements in our hybrid model. }